APS Employment Database interactive interface (APSEDii)

 The agency size categories are as follows:

-When calculating the size of the agency, casual employees have not been included.
+When grouping by agency size, casual employees have not been included.

 View the APS Employment Data Release and data tables.